AStefankiv/writing/NASA_api_documentation.md

 # Get Started with NASA’s API

 ## Overview
-NASA's [Astronomy Picture of the Day](https://en.wikipedia.org/wiki/Astronomy_Picture_of_the_Day) (APOD) provides a different image of our universe each day, along with a brief explanation written by a professional astronomer.
+NASA's [Astronomy Picture of the Day](https://en.wikipedia.org/wiki/Astronomy_Picture_of_the_Day) (APOD) shares a new space-related image every day, each accompanied by a short explanation from a NASA astronomer.
 This documentation guides developers through the process of obtaining an API key, making requests to the APOD API, and handling the JSON response to get the media content.

 ## Prerequisites
 To get started with the APOD API, make sure you have: